This Handbook contains everything you need to know about the Secret Compass Epic expedition to Scotland.

 Currently, if you are entering the Scotland from overseas you may be subject to additional COVID-19 related entry requirements such as mandatory 14-days quarantine.
 This depends on which countries you have travelled from and through to arrive in Scotland.
 You can find more information on COVID-19 related restriction on entering Scotland here, please ensure you research and monitor the requirements for your own personal situation.
 If you are travelling to Scotland via England or any other country in the UK, be aware that England, Wales, Scotland and Northern Ireland each have their own requirements which may vary.

-The expedition is all-inclusive (from lunch on Day 2 until lunch on Day 9), however your meals outside of this, in Glencoe and Perth, are not included for flexibility.
+The expedition is all-inclusive (from lunch on Day 2 until lunch on Day 9), however your meals outside of this, in Crianlarich and Perth, are not included for flexibility regarding COVID-19 restrictions and meeting indoors.

 The following is Secret Compass’s recommended kit list for our expedition to Scotland.
 If you’re purchasing new equipment, weight should be a consideration.